 A Dog’s Way Home is unapologetically feel-good while unabashedly going for the heartstrings from the get-go.
 You can revel in that or be nauseated by it, but it serves its purpose as a play-it-safe family-friendly picture for parents to watch with their kids.

-A Dog’s Way Home is a January release, so it can be concluded that it is being cast-off like a buried news story in the Saturday morning paper (the least-read news day of the week).
+A Dog’s Way Home is a January release.
+You could conclude that it is cast off like a buried news story in the Saturday morning paper.
+You know, the least-read news day of the week.
 The film is unapologetically feel-good while unabashedly manipulating your feelings, even though it is hard to knock a film that serves up cats and dogs living peacefully while giving each other endless Eskimo kisses.
 It does serve its purpose as a play-it-safe family-friendly picture for parents to watch with their kids after a season of comic book films, gross-out buddy-comedies, or hard-hitting dramas about, say, a hitman murdering people with a hammer.